Few-shot Incremental Event Detection: Experiments

 \textbf{Ablation experiments} \

-As shown in Table \ref{table:Ablation experiments IFSED-K} and Table \ref{table:Ablation experiments IFSED-KP} above, we further demonstrate the effectiveness of adding external knowledge, sample retention and hybrid distillation through ablation experiments.
-EK in the table stands for External Knowledge, ML stands for Mixture Loss, and PS stands for Prototype-based Selection.
-Also, the data from the current round, the previous round, the previous two rounds, the previous three rounds and the previous four rounds are averaged as the experimental results to show the validity of the model.
+Ablation experiments further demonstrated the effectiveness of adding external knowledge, sample retention, and hybrid distillation, as shown in Tables \ref{table:Ablation experiments IFSED-K} and \ref{table:Ablation experiments IFSED-KP}, where EK stands for External Knowledge, ML for Mixture Loss, and PS for Prototype-based Selection.
+Furthermore, the data from the current and previous rounds are presented to show the validity of the model.

-In the ablation experiment of IFSED-K, the F1 score decreased after removing external knowledge.
+In the ablation experiment of IFSED-K, the F1-score decreased after removing external knowledge.
 The more rounds, the more significant the drop in score.
-This result proves that external knowledge can effectively help the model to learn.
-At the same time, it plays a relieving effect on catastrophic forgetting.
+This shows that external knowledge can effectively help the model to learn.
+It also has a relieving effect on catastrophic forgetting.
 After removing the hybrid loss function, it is observed that the learning ability of the model for new classes decreases substantially, and likewise for previous classes.
-This proves that the addition of hybrid distillation plays an important role in both the biased of new classes and the retention of samples.
-It alleviates the problem of class imbalance.
-Finally, when sample retention is removed, learning ability of the new class is improved.
-But at the same time, the learning ability of the previous class is substantially weakened.
-It is evident that sample retention plays an important role in the general approach of few-shot incremental event detection.
+This shows that the addition of hybrid distillation plays an important role in both the bias of new classes and the retention of samples and alleviates the problem of class imbalance.
+When sample retention is removed, the learning ability of a new class is improved, but that of the previous class is substantially weakened.
+Sample retention plays an important role in the general approach of few-shot incremental event detection.